-Yondu Inc. ("Yondu")
+Yondu, Inc. ("Yondu")

-On September 16, 2015, the Parent Company acquired 22,950 shares of common stock in Yondu, a content developer and provider of mobile value-added services and information technology services for a total consideration of P900.00 million.
-5,000 shares out of the 22,950 shares were from unissued shares of Yondu while 17,950 shares were purchased from GTI.
-Purchase price of unissued shares and shares previously held by GTI amounted to P230.00 million and P670.00 million, respectively.
-The purchase resulted to a 51% ownership by the Parent Company in Yondu.
+On September 16, 2015, the Parent Company acquired 22,950 shares of common stock in Yondu, a content developer and provider of mobile value-added services and information technology services for a total consideration of \$\mathbb{P}900.00\$ million.
+The 5,000 shares out of the 22,950 shares were from unissued shares of Yondu while 17,950 shares were purchased from GTI.
+Purchase price of unissued shares and shares previously held by GTI amounted to \$\mathbb{P}230.00\$ million and \$\mathbb{P}670.00\$ million, respectively.
+The purchase resulted in a 51% ownership by the Parent Company in Yondu.

-Included in the Shareholders' Agreement are a call and put option granting the Parent Company the right to require GTI to sell and granting GTI the right to require the Parent Company to purchase all, but not part only, of the 49% shareholding of GTI in Yondu at ₱39,215.69 per company share, respectively.
-The options will be effective starting September 16, 2016 and will expire after two years, therefrom.
+Included in the Shareholders' Agreement are a call and put option granting the Parent Company the right to require GTI to sell and granting GTI the right to require the Parent Company to purchase all, but not part only, of the 49% shareholding of GTI in Yondu at P39,215.69 per company share, respectively.
+The options have an exercise date starting September 16, 2016 and will expire after two years therefrom.
 The put option and call option shall be exercised by a share swap of Xurpas shares for shares held by GTI or a combination of share swap and cash, at the mutual agreement of both parties.

-A financial liability amounting to $\mathbb{P}853.18$ million was recognized in the consolidated financial statements of financial position for the redemption obligation related to the written put option over the shares held by GTI.
-The liability was recognized initially at the present value of the redemption price at acquisition date.
+A financial liability amounting to $\mathbb{P}848.50$ million was initially recognized in the consolidated statements of financial position for the redemption obligation related to the written put option over the shares held by GTI.
+In September 2018, the call and put options remained unexercised and were terminated in line with their expiration resulting to a gain amounting to $\mathbb{P}16.21$ million recognized under "Other charges (income)" (see Note 17).